 Might & Magic series entered the new millennium with a limp.
-The Day of the Destroyer, the eighth installation of the series, has shown severe signs of stagnation and was met rather coldly by the public, which expected a rise to a new quality level from the beloved franchise.
+The Day of the Destroyer, the eighth game in the series has shown severe signs of stagnation and was met rather coldly by the public, which expected a rise to a new quality level from the beloved franchise.
 Furthermore, the Heroes series were also walking in circles, being caught in a loop of trying to stretch further the massive success of Heroes of Might & Magic III.
-Considering the tough financial situation of Might & Magic’s publisher 3DO, the next game just had to be successful.
+In the light of the tough financial situation of the franchise’s publisher 3DO, the next game just had to be successful.
 So much was at the stake, that New World Computing’s two separate teams had been working simultaneously on both of franchises.

 Again I will start an article with a spoiler alert: it all ended pretty bad.

 Might & Magic IX was released in March 2002.
 It was meant to be a refreshing reboot showcasing the beautiful future of the franchise, even without Jon van Caneghem being involved in the game-making process.
 The whole new world, new setting, modern game engine.
 A fresh start.
 But when under pressure, there is always the breaking point.
 Writ of Fate shows what happens when you assume too much pressure upon the game development.

 The world of Enroth died in the flames of the Reckoning.
 Remember all those green plains, snowy mountains, and dry deserts you’ve roamed in Might & Magic VI to VIII?
 Poof.
 Gone.
 Welcome to the three-dimensional lands of Axeoth.

 LithTech engine acquired by 3DO had shown excellent results in the past, continually evolving and modified: it was forged by Monolithic for Blood 2, and later was used in No One Lives Forever, Alien vs. Predator 2, F.E.A.R., and most lately in Middle-earth: Shadow of Mordor.